demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 ***
 Mirrors the Cortex XSOAR/XSIAM investigation to the specified Microsoft Teams channel.
 Supports only standard channels.

-**Note**: Mirrored channels could be used to run Cortex XSOAR/XSIAM built-in commands.
+**Note**: Mirrored channels could be used to run Cortex XSOAR/Cortex XSIAM built-in commands.

 ##### Base Command